adbaditya/metadatamaker2/dataset/README.md

 # MetadataMaker
+**The pre-2023 development history of this page can be found in the [DataSet branch](https://github.com/UIUCLibrary/metadata-maker/tree/DataSet) of the repo**

 Metadata Maker is a web application that is used for creating *good enough* quality metadata in four different formats depending on the needs of the system to which the metadata will be ingested.
 A live version of the tool hosted by the University of Illinois can be found at http://quest.library.illinois.edu/marcmaker/

 ## Editing institution information